dilshadak/dilshadak/README.md

-- 👋 Hi, I’m Dilshad Ahmad Khan
+- 👋 Hi, This is Dilshad Ahmad Khan
-- 👀 I’m interested in python
+- 👀 I love python, I have made lots of application using python
-- 🌱 I’m currently learning python oops
+- 🌱 I’m currently taking a crash course on python
 - 💞️ I’m looking to collaborate on any project related to ML, DS and python
 - 📫 How to reach me dakhan@gmail.com